JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- /usr/local/cuda or /usr/local/cuda-5-5 is your friend. also /usr/lib/nvidia-updates
     -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card -- CUDA: UNcheck attach to target
-    -- for QT you want  --> $HOME/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- after a 'configure' or 3, under MAKE, select Debug or Release build type
+    -- for QT-DIR options you want--> $HOME/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- after a 'configure' or 3, under MAKE, select Debug or Release build type before you hit 'generate'

 ---- point to a bunch of stuff, select a bunch of options, configure, configure, configure, generate, exit---